JarekB-dev/KitchenMakers/README.md

 ## Devices

-#### I was testing project myself with help of my colleagues to check responsivness on different devices and to make sure that website is easy to navigate.
-Testing was performed on below devices:
+#### In order to check responsiveness on different devices and to ensure that the website is easy to use, I tested the project myself with the help of my colleagues.
+The following devices were used for testing:

 > Desktop with viewport 2560x1440